quasarbright/quasarbright.github.io/blog/typeInference/typeInference1.md

 Interesting.
 So there is more than one way to assign a type to an expression.
 We will revisit this once we talk about inference.

 Wait a minute, the Haskell inferred type for `applyFunction` didn't have any foralls in it.
 Why not?
-In Haskell, and most languages, all the foralls are on the outside like in this type, so it is implied that all type variables have a forall on the outside of a type.
+In Haskell, and most languages, all the foralls are always on the outside like in this type, so it is implied that all type variables have a forall on the outside of a type.
 We'll go into why Haskell has all of its types' foralls on the outside in a moment.

 Here is a weird case: